aiidalab/aiidalab-eln/README.md

 As a first prototype we implemented an integration with the open-source [cheminfo ELN](cheminfo.github.io/).
 The ELN and integration can be tested via the [public deployment of the ELN](c6h6.org).
 Documentation on how to use the frontend can be found [here](docs.c6h6.org).

+## API

+- `eln_instance` refers to the URL of the ELN API.
+- `eln_type` referst to the type of ELN, e.g. "cheminfo", "openbis".
+- `data_type` "subfolder" in the cheminfo data schema of characterization techniques, e.g., "xray", "isotherm" `spectrum_type` will be renamed to this
+- `sample_uuid` refers to the sample unique identifier in the ELN database
+- `file_name` refers to the name of the file attached to the sample and containing information of the specified `data_type`.
+- `file_content` refers to the content of the file attached to the sample.
+- `node` refers to the AiiDA database node.
+- `token` refers to the token that gives access to the ELN database.
+- `export_data()` sends the AiiDA node (stored in the `node` attribute) to the ELN.
+- `import_data()` import ELN data into an AiiDA node.
+- `sample` object that refers to an ELN sample, previously known as `sample_manager`.
+- `sample.put_data()` - put data into the ELN sample.
+- `sample.get_data()` - get data from the ELN sample.

 ## Acknowledgements